eux1988/metodologia_penetration_testing/README.md

      - [Pulsedive](https://pulsedive.com/) - scans of malicious URLs, IPs, and domains, including port scans and web requests.
      - [Buckets by Grayhatwarfar](https://buckets.grayhatwarfare.com/) - database with public search for Open Amazon S3 Buckets and their contents.
      - [Vigilante.pw](https://vigilante.pw/) - the breached database directory.
-     - [builtwith](https://builtwith.com/) - find out what websites are built with.
      - [NerdyData ](https://nerdydata.com/)- search the web's source code for technologies, across millions of sites.
-     - [Mamont's open FTP Index](https://www.mmnt.net/) - if a target has an open FTP site with accessible content it will be listed here.
-     - [OSINT Framework](https://osintframework.com/) - focused on gathering information from free tools or resources.
      - [maltiverse](https://www.maltiverse.com/search)  - is a service oriented to cybersecurity analysts for the advanced analysis of indicators of compromise.
      - [Leaked Source](https://leakedsource.ru/main/) - is a collaboration of data found online in the form of a lookup.
-     - [We Leak Info ](https://search.weleakinfo.com/)- to help everyday individuals secure their online life, avoiding getting hacked.
      - [pipl ](https://pipl.com/)- is the place to find the person behind the email address, social username or phone number.
      - [abuse.ch](https://abuse.ch/) - is operated by a random swiss guy fighting malware for non-profit.
      - [malc0de](http://malc0de.com/database/) - malware search engine.
      - [Cybercrime Tracker](https://cybercrime-tracker.net/index.php) - monitors and tracks various malware families that are used to perpetrate cyber crimes.
-     - [shhgit](https://github.com/eth0izzle/shhgit/) - find GitHub secrets in real time.
      - [searchcode](https://searchcode.com/) - helping you find real world examples of functions, API's and libraries.
      - [Insecam ](http://www.insecam.org/)- the world biggest directory of online surveillance security cameras.
-     - [index-of](http://index-of.es/) - contains great stuff like: security, hacking, reverse engineering, cryptography, programming etc.
      - [Rapid7 Labs Open Data](https://opendata.rapid7.com/) - is a great resources of datasets from Project Sonar.